U of T is an amazing place to live and learn, right in the heart of Toronto.

 If you are planning to live on campus, you will be living in either apartment-style or dorm-style residences.

-Apartment-style residences are grouped into self-contained 4- or 5-bedroom suites (bedrooms are all single, private rooms with their own lock).
-Each suite has 1 to 2 washrooms, a full kitchen (including a refrigerator, self-cleaning stove and microwave oven – you need to supply cookware, dishes and utensils), and a furnished living room.
+Apartment-style residences are grouped into self-contained four- or five-bedroom suites (bedrooms are all single, private rooms with their own lock).
+Each suite has one to two washrooms, a full kitchen (including a refrigerator, self-cleaning stove and microwave oven — you need to supply cookware, dishes and utensils), and a furnished living room.
 Apartment suites are always shared among same-sex residents.